Difference-in-Differences Designs: A Practitioner's Guide: DiD designs with multiple time periods

-Overall, these different $ATT(g,t)$ estimators highlight that we can leverage our DiD expertise built in the $2\times 2$ setup to estimate heterogeneity-rich parameters $ATT(g,t)$'s.
-The exact estimator we can use is shaped by the form of parallel trends.
+Overall, these different $ATT(g,t)$ estimators highlight that we can leverage our DiD expertise built in the $2\times 2$ setup to estimate heterogeneous $ATT(g,t)$ parameters.
+The exact estimator we can use is shaped by which parallel trends assumption holds.
 In our Medicaid application, we report in Figure \ref{fig:att_gt_calendar} our $ATT(g,t)$ estimates based on Assumption \ref{ass:gt-parallel-trends-nyt} and \eqref{eqn:att_gt_nyt_hat}.
-As we have four eventually-expanded sets of counties based on whether Medicaid expanded in 2014, 2015, 2016, or 2019, we report four sets of event studies, one for each expansion group.
+As we have four sets of counties defined by their Medicaid expansion timing, we report four sets of event studies, one for each expansion group.
 For the 2014, 2016, and 2019 expansion groups, we find that Medicaid did not lead to significant changes in adult mortality rates.
 For the 2015 expansion group, adult mortality rates rose after expansion.
 Regarding pre-trends, Figure \ref{fig:att_gt_calendar} suggests that there may be some non-negligible pre-trends for the 2016 expansion group, though these are not statistically different from zero.

-In Section \ref{sec:covariates}, we highlighted that unconditional parallel trends such as Assumption \ref{ass:gt-parallel-trends-nyt} may not be very plausible in our Medicaid context.
-A reason for this potential threat to our identification strategy is that important determinants of changes in untreated adult mortality rates are imbalanced across treatment and comparison groups.
+In Section \ref{sec:covariates}, we highlighted that unconditional assumptiosn such as Assumption \ref{ass:gt-parallel-trends-nyt} may fail in our Medicaid context.
+One reason is that important determinants of changes in untreated adult mortality rates are imbalanced across treatment and comparison groups.
 In such cases, one should interpret the results in Figure \ref{fig:att_gt_calendar} with great care.
 In addition, it is also important to highlight that, as indicated in Table \ref{tab:adoptions}, the 2015, 2016, and 2019 expansion groups are relatively small and represent only 6\%, 2\%, and 3\% of the US population, respectively.
 Thus, analyzing these groups separately may be ``too noisy'' and not representative of the overall effect for the US population.
 This does not mean that these $ATT(g,t)$'s are not useful.
 They are actually an essential part of our DiD analysis, but we may want to aggregate the cohorts to get more informative target parameters for the overall treated population.
 We now turn to how to aggregate the $ATT(g,t)$'s and then discuss how to incorporate covariates.